 Bahr began working as director of alumni relations in mid-June.
 Previously, he was an assistant director of admissions and transfer specialist in the Office of Admissions.
 He will work to connect BSU alumni back to campus and to each other.
 Bahr earned a bachelor of arts degree in sport management in 2009 and is finalizing his thesis for a master of science in sports studies.
 He also worked as an admissions representative and Post-Secondary Enrollment Options (PSEO) coordinator while in the Office of Admissions.
+Also in June, Dunn joined the BSU Foundation as its director of annual giving for athletics.
+A former Beaver athlete himself, his responsibilities include overseeing the athletic annual giving program and serving as Beaver Pride coordinator and liaison to the alumni B-Club.
+Prior to joining the foundation, Dunn was an assistant football coach and physical education instructor at Augsburg College in Minneapolis.
+He earned an undergraduate degree in physical education in 2009 and a graduate degree in sports studies in 2011.
+After graduation, he served as a graduate assistant football coach at BSU during the 2009 and 2010 seasons.
 Dunn can be reached by phone at (218) 755-2827 or via email at adunn@bemidjistate.edu.
 Bahr can be reached by phone at (218) 755-2599 or via email at bbahr@ bemidjistate.edu.
 Alumni and Foundation boards gain new members The Alumni Association and the BSU Foundation board both welcomed new volunteers to their ranks.
 Becky Tischer '78 of Frederic, Wis., Craig Nathan '83 of Brainerd, Kari Cooper '14 of St. Paul, Lynn Baird '76 of Bemidji, Paul Steenerson '90 of Maple Grove and Thor Carlsrud '02 of New Hope will serve on the Alumni Association